-- Q68: Insurance companies have to contribute 0.25% from the collection of (motor) insurance premiums to the Road Safety Fund managed by the Transport Ministry.
-Is there a GST liability on this contribution? - A68: This contribution to the Road Safety Fund is not subject to GST. - Q69: What is the GST implication on the yearly premiums that the financial institutions are required to pay to the Malaysia Deposit Insurance Corporation (MDIC) that administers the deposit insurance system? - A69: The premiums charged by the Malaysia Deposit Insurance Corporation to the insurers will not be subject to GST. - Q70: An overseas insurance expert (loss arbitrator) is engaged by a GST registered insurer/takaful operator to settle a claims appeal in the Malaysian court.
+Q71: Insurance companies have to contribute 0.25% from the collection of (motor) insurance premiums to the Road Safety Fund managed by the Transport Ministry.
+Is there a GST liability on this contribution?

+A71: This contribution to the Road Safety Fund is not subject to GST.

+- Q72: What is the GST implication on the yearly premiums that the financial institutions are required to pay to the Malaysia Deposit Insurance Corporation (MDIC) that administers the deposit insurance system? - A72: The premiums charged by the Malaysia Deposit Insurance Corporation to the insurers will not be subject to GST. - Q73: An overseas insurance expert (loss arbitrator) is engaged by a GST registered insurer or takaful operator to settle a claims appeal in the Malaysian court.
 Since the LA is a foreign resident, he will not charge GST on his arbitrage fees.
-Do I need to account GST on the arbitrage fees as an imported service? - A70: The arbitrage fees charged will be treated as a supply of imported services received by the insurer/takaful operator.
-The insurer/takaful operator is required to account GST on the imported services and he is entitled to claim input taxes.

-- Q71: Is the annual levy imposed by PIAM on its member companies subject to GST? - A71: Yes, the annual levy charged by PIAM IS subject to GST at a standard rate. - Q72: Is the supply of insurance services by Malaysian Motor Insurance Pool subject to GST? - A72: Yes, the supply is subject to GST at a standard rate. - Q73: Is the supply of management services made by MMIP Services Sdn Bhd to manage the insurance pool subject to GST? - A73: Yes the supply is subject to GST at a standard rate. - Q74: The sale of fire insurance cover for a block of condominium arranged by the joint management body (JMB) is subject to GST.
-How does the JMB charge the owners of the commercial lots in the condominium who which to claim input tax on the premium paid for the cover? - A74: When the JMB who is a registered person issues a tax invoice for his management fee, he can include the premium (inclusive GST) charges in that same tax invoice to the owners.
+Do I need to account GST on the arbitrage fees as an imported service? - A73: The arbitrage fees charged will be treated as a supply of imported services received by the insurer or takaful operator.
+The insurer or takaful operator is required to account GST on the imported services and he is entitled to claim input taxes. - Q74: Is the annual levy imposed by PIAM on its member companies subject to GST? - A74: Yes, the annual levy charged by PIAM is subject to GST. - Q75: Is the supply of insurance services by Malaysian Motor Insurance Pool subject to GST? - A75: Yes, the supply is subject to GST at a standard rate. - Q76: MMIP Services Sdn Bhd provides management services to manage the Malaysia Motor Insurance Pool.
+Is the supply subject to GST? - A76: Yes, the supply is subject to GST at a standard rate. - Q77: The sale of fire insurance cover for a block of condominium arranged by the joint management body (JMB) is subject to GST.
+How does the JMB charge the owners of the commercial lots in the condominium who which to claim input tax on the premium paid for the cover? - A77: When the JMB who is a registered person issues a tax invoice for his management fee, he can include the premium (inclusive GST) charges in that same tax invoice to the owners.